Modulation and correlations lengths in systems with competing interactions: Introduction

 Here we investigate the general temperature dependence of the structural features that appear in such systems when competing interactions of short and long range are present.
+Our focus here is on large $n$ spin systems.
 In many such systems, there are emergent modulation lengths governing the size of various domains.
 We find that {\em these modulation lengths often adhere to various scaling laws, sharp crossovers and divergences at various temperatures} (with no associated thermodynamic transition).
 We also find that in such systems, correlation lengths generically evolve into modulation lengths (and vice versa) at various temperatures.
 The behavior of correlation and modulation lengths as a function of temperature will afford us with certain selection rules on the possible underlying microscopic interactions.
-In their simplest incarnation, our central results as follows:
+In their simplest incarnation, our central results are as follows:

 \begin{enumerate} \item In canonical systems harboring competing short (finite) and long range interactions modulated patterns appear.
 Depending on the type of the long range interaction, the modulation length either increases or decreases from its ground state value as the temperature is raised.
-We will relate this change, in lattice systems, to derivatives of the Fourier transforms of the interactions that are present. \item There exist special crossover temperatures at which new correlation/modulation lengths come up or some cease to exist. \begin{enumerate} \item For many systems, there exists a sharp crossover temperature $T^*$ at which the modulation length diverges.
-That is, we find that in many systems, for all temperatures larger than a threshold temperature, $T^*$, there are no modulations in the pair correlation functions.
-If for $T<T^*$, finite modulation lengths set in then these scale as
+We will relate this change, in lattice systems, to derivatives of the Fourier transforms of the interactions that are present. \item There exist special crossover temperatures at which new correlation/modulation lengths come up or some cease to exist.
+The total number of characteristic length-scales (correlation + modulation) remains conserved, except at the crossover points. \item The presence of the angular dependent dipolar interaction term that frustrates an otherwise unfrustrated ferromagnet vis a vis a simple scalar product between the dipoles adds new (dominant) length-scales.
+The angular dependence significantly changes the system. \end{enumerate}

-irrespective of the interaction; quite universally, $\nu_{L} = 1/2$. \item In some cases, the modulation length can change by finite increment jumps instead of diverging. \item The total number of characteristic lengthscales (correlation + modulation) remains conserved, except at the crossover points. \end{enumerate} \item In the high temperature limit of large $n$ theories there generally exists one or more diverging correlation lengths, i.e.,